builders-blueprint-series/from-coder-to-engineer/front/book-tenants.md

 - Simple is easy to onboard new team members
 - How fast can you onboard a new team member?
 - (Motorola can take weeks!)

-The five minute rule

-- Can you explain anything to a junior developer in five minutes
-- Complex software doesn't mean complex code

 One line a day keeps the refactoring away